University of Salford Logo University of Salford Logo

 We were able to award £60,000 in funding for three projects which focus on raising awareness around sustainability:

-/ Digital Advantage’s The Sustainable Box Project will centre around the creation of the Energy House in kit form to be used in classrooms to provide students with a hands-on, experimental programme.
+/ Digital Advantage’s The Sustainable Box Project will centre around the creation of the Energy House in kit form to be used in classrooms to provide students with a hands-on, experimental workshop programme.
+This engineering kit is being developed with support by the Morson Maker Space.

 / University of Salford Arts Collection Team’s Artist in Residence will be delivered in collaboration with Castlefield Gallery and Open Eye Gallery, to support two artist residencies in Energy House Labs to highlight the vital work and engage the public.